-THE SHORT VERSION: David Niall Wilson is a USA Today, multiple Bram Stoker Award-winning author of more than forty novels and collections.
+THE SHORT VERSION: David Niall Wilson is a USA Today bestselling, multiple Bram Stoker Award-winning author of more than forty novels and collections.
 He is a former president of the Horror Writers Association and CEO and founder of Crossroad Press Publishing.
 His novels include This is My Blood, Deep Blue, and Many More.
-Upcoming works include the collection The Devil’s in the Flaws & Other Dark Truths, and the novel Tattered Remnants.
-His most recent published work is the novel Jurassic Ark – a retelling of the Noah’s Ark story… with dinosaurs.
+His most recent published works are the collection The Devil’s in the Flaws & Other Dark Truths, and the historical fantasy novel Jurassic Ark – a retelling of the Noah’s Ark story… with dinosaurs.
 David lives in way-out-yonder NC with his wife Patricia and an army of pets.

 THE REST OF THE STORY: I was born in a very small town in Illinois.
 Clay County has fewer people in it than your average large city, and Flora Illinois is so tiny it barely hits the map.
 That’s where it happened, though.
 My grandparents lived there, and I spent a lot of happy times with them in my youth –particularly my grandfather, Merle Cornelius Smith –who was likely the most amazing man I’ll ever claim association with.
 But that’s another story; this one is about me.